 Like in any country, there are essential documents you have to present to process your registration.
 See if your destination wedding planner in Ireland can answer all of your questions about how to get married in Ireland.
 He/She will thoroughly help you prepare these documents in advance.
 Some of the paperwork you need to submit to the Registrar include:

-If your first language is not English you need to make sure your birth certificate is multilingual and you may be required to get an Apostile.
+If your first language is not English, you need to make sure your birth certificate is multilingual, and you may be required to get an Apostille.
 Find more information here…

 If you’re wondering what sort of fees you have to pay as you figure out how to get married in Dublin, keep on reading.
 To process your registration, a non-refundable notification fee of €200 has to be paid.
 You also need to stump up an additional €20 for a full standard marriage certificate.
 Keep in mind that you may need to pay extra if your ceremony will take place outside of the Registrar’s Office.
 Many venues are approved to hold civil ceremonies but will charge an additional location fee.

 During the notification meeting, you will be asked to sign a declaration that you are free to marry.
-After that, you will be given a Marriage Registration Form, which serves as your license to marry.
-Both you and your partner have to sign this paper as well as your witnesses and solemnizing officer on your wedding day.
-Be aware some celebrants are just approved to hold symbolic ceremonies.
+After that, you will be given a Marriage Registration Form, which serves as your licence to marry.
+Both you and your partner have to sign this paper, as well as your witnesses and solemnizing officer, on your wedding day.
+Be aware, some celebrants are just approved to hold symbolic ceremonies.